 This green shakshuka is a great meal for those times when you just don’t have anything planned.
-Made with minimal ingredients, it is quick and easy to prepare and perfect for breakfast, lunch and dinner alike.
+Made with minimal ingredients, it is quick and easy to prepare and perfect for breakfast, lunch, and dinner alike.
+Serve it with your favorite crusty bread for a healthy and well-balanced meal!

 This green shakshuka recipe calls for Swiss chard, however, kale would work equally well.
 If you like spice, feel free to add additional spices of your choice to help kick the flavour up a notch.